Witchin’ Spice: Magic and Mayhem Universe

-She’d smiled and to this day, I’d swear my whole apartment lit up brighter than Rockefeller Plaza at Christmas.
+She’d smiled and to this day, I’d swear my whole apartment lit up brighter than Rockefeller Center at Christmas.
 “I’m Baba Yaga.”

 My lack of knowledge didn’t faze her.
 “I’m the head witch.
 Now, what is your decision?
-I have a breakdance class in thirty and if I’m late, Fabio will come looking for me and believe me, you don’t want that to happen.”
+I have a breakdance class in thirty and if I’m late, Fabio will come looking for me and believe me, you don’t want that.”